Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 05.30.23 UTC
+- WIB: Minggu, 25 Januari 2026 06.27.59 UTC
-- WITA: Minggu, 25 Januari 2026 06.30.23 UTC
+- WITA: Minggu, 25 Januari 2026 07.27.59 UTC
-- WIT: Minggu, 25 Januari 2026 07.30.23 UTC
+- WIT: Minggu, 25 Januari 2026 08.27.59 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: nature
+Kategori: inspirational